CommunistMountain/BalanceModFork/README_CM.md

             <li>Weapon Pre-Igniter</li>
             <li>Zoltan Shield Bypass</li>
         </ol>
         <li>Added Advanced FTL Navigation 2 to stores and random rewards, which allows you to jump to any beacon, by spending fuel equal to the shortest number of jumps from your location to that beacon.
 Rarity 3, cost 30.
-Stackable, but having multiple does not change it's effect.</li>
+Stackable, but having multiple does not change its effect.</li>
         <li>Automated Reloader: Rarity from 2 to 4, cost from 40 to 60.</li>
         <li>Damaged Stasis Pod: Cost from 30 to 0 (sell price from 15 to 0).</li>
         <li>Distraction Buoys: Cost from 55 to 40.</li>